jnozzi/cocoadev.com/SiteContent/General/HavingTroubleLearningCocoa.markdown

-''Editor's Note:'' The prior content of this page has been refactored and added as discussion to the [[GoodBeginnerTutorial]] page
+*Editor's Note:* The prior content of this page has been refactored and added as discussion to the General/GoodBeginnerTutorial page

 ----

 I've been working through Kochan's Objective-C book which is only concerned with console applications (at least at the point I'm at in it, which is not very far).
 I've also got a 1st edition (! wish I had waited a month) of Hillegass's Cocoa book, and I'm wondering something that may be very simple, or may not be:

-How does one import a class into [[InterfaceBuilder]] and/or how does one most easily get a new interface widget to talk to an old console class?
+How does one import a class into General/InterfaceBuilder and/or how does one most easily get a new interface widget to talk to an old console class?

 I'm getting a bit ahead of myself here, but I've programmed before in C (also console) and now that I've figured out just enough GUI goo to make a button (generated in IB) interact with an action (method for class created and instantiated in IB) I want to expand on that.
 Unfortunately, with what I know in the GUI goo, I am unable to talk to any old text console classes.
 I suspect that it will require somehow piping the values of the class variables and method returns out an outlet, and typing the method execution to "actions"... but...